HexmosTech/glee/sample_post.md

 ---
 title:
    default: new default title
-   hn: title from glee to HN
+   hn: title from glee for HN
-   reddit: title from glee to reddit
+   reddit: title from glee for reddit

+# title: default title for all time

 authors:
 - sample@gmail.com